5hubh4m/5hubh4m.github.io/home.markdown

 ----
 {: data-content=" what I'm doing "}

 I am co-advised by Dr. Robbert van Renesse[^rvr] and Dr. Lorenzo Alvisi[^lorenzo].
-I am working on Ziplog, a new kind of consensus protocol to build distributed shared logs.
+I am working on a new kind of coordination-free protocol for a distributed shared log.

 ----
 {: data-content=" what I've done "}